A View to a Kill: Plot

 MI6 agent James Bond is sent to Siberia to locate the body of 003 and recover a Soviet microchip.
 Q analyzes the microchip, establishing it to be a copy of one designed to withstand an electromagnetic pulse, made by government contractor Zorin Industries.
 Bond visits Ascot Racecourse to observe the company's owner, Max Zorin.
 Sir Godfrey Tibbett, a racehorse trainer and MI6 agent, believes Zorin's horses, which win consistently, are drugged, although tests proved negative.
-Through Tibbett, Bond meets with French private detective Achille Aubergine, who informs Bond that Zorin is holding a horse sale later in the month.
-During their dinner at the Eiffel Tower, Aubergine is assassinated by Zorin's bodyguard May Day, who subsequently escapes.
+Through Tibbett, Bond meets French private detective Achille Aubergine, who informs Bond that Zorin is holding a horse sale later in the month.
+During their dinner at the Eiffel Tower, Aubergine is killed by Zorin's bodyguard May Day, who subsequently escapes.

 Bond and Tibbett travel to Zorin's estate for the horse sale.
 Bond is puzzled by a woman who rebuffs him; he discovers Zorin has written her a cheque for $5 million.
 That night, Bond and Tibbett infiltrate Zorin's laboratory, where he is implanting adrenaline-releasing devices in his horses.
-Zorin identifies Bond as an agent, has May Day assassinate Tibbett, and attempts to have Bond killed.
+Zorin identifies Bond as an agent, has May Day murder Tibbett, and attempts to have Bond killed.
 General Gogol of the KGB confronts Zorin for trying to kill Bond without permission, revealing that Zorin was initially trained and financed by the KGB, but has now gone rogue.
-Later, Zorin unveils to a group of investors his plan to destroy Silicon Valley, which will give him and the potential investors a monopoly over microchip manufacture.
+Later, Zorin unveils his plan to destroy Silicon Valley to a group of investors, which will give him and the potential investors a monopoly over microchip manufacture.

-Bond travels to San Francisco and meets with CIA agent Chuck Lee, who says Zorin is the product of medical experimentation with steroids performed by Dr. Carl Mortner, a Nazi scientist who is now Zorin's veterinarian and racehorse-breeding consultant.
+Bond travels to San Francisco and meets CIA agent Chuck Lee, who tells him of medical experimentation that involved administering steroids to pregnant women - almost all aborted but the babies that survived were psychotic geniuses.
+This was performed by Dr. Carl Mortner, a Nazi scientist snatched at the end of World War II by the USSR - he is now Zorin's veterinarian and racehorse-breeding consultant.
+Bond surmises that Zorin was one of those babies.

 Bond then investigates a nearby oil rig owned by Zorin, and while there finds KGB agent Pola Ivanova recording conversations and her partner placing explosives on the rig.
 Ivanova's partner Klottoff is caught and killed, but Ivanova and Bond escape.
 Later Ivanova takes the recording, but finds that Bond had switched tapes.